alexjohnj/geographyas/_posts/coasts/2012-01-06-sub-aerial-processes.md

 ### Chemical Weathering

-[Corrosion](/coasts/coastal-erosion/#corrosion) is *technically* a form of weathering.
+[Corrosion](/coasts/coastal-erosion/#corrosion) is *technically* a form of weathering and not erosion.
 Processes such as hydrolysis and oxidation can weather away rocks.
 Hydrolysis involves the splitting of minerals due to their reactivity with water.
 Oxidation is, basically, rusting.
-Elements such as iron are susceptible to oxidation and can be found within minerals.
+Elements such as iron are susceptible to oxidation and can be found within minerals on coastlines.

 ## Mass Movement